There was a period where bike rollers were the go-to indoor bike training tool. This all changed when bike trainers came to the scene.

 Rollers must be able to hold the weight of you and your bike for an extended period, all while moving.
-The main components of rollers are the rollers themselves, the frame, and the belt (if using one).
+The main components are the rollers themselves, the frame, and the belt (if using one).

-The rollers themselves are the most important parts to consider, and most high-quality rollers are made from aluminum.
+The rollers themselves are the most important parts to consider, and most high-quality ones are made from aluminum.
 High-density polyethylene rollers can work just as well and can reduce noise even if they add a bit of vibration.

-For conventional rollers, having a durable belt will keep your rollers functioning for years.
+For conventional models, having a durable belt will keep your rollers functioning for years.
 The most sturdy frames are made of aluminum or steel, but high-density polyethylene works even if it is a bit unnerving to balance on plastic.

 2. Wheel Base

-Even if using hybrid rollers, setup is a breeze.
-First, the roller needs to be adjusted to the size of your frame like conventional rollers.
+First, it needs to be adjusted to the size of your frame like conventional rollers.
 Then the front wheel needs to be removed and connected via the fork to the built-in dropouts.
 These rollers can accommodate most bikes and include adapters for different types of forks.

 3. Storage and Packability

-Being compact and easy to carry eases transport for warm up on race days.
-If space is an issue and storage is necessary then getting compact rollers is the right choice for you.
-Since this is an additional feature for many rollers, expect a slightly higher price tag.
+Being compact and easy to carry eases transport for warm-up on race days.
+If space is an issue and storage is necessary, then getting compact model is the right choice for you.
+Since this is an additional feature for many models, expect a slightly higher price tag.

-4. Drum Design and Material
+4. Drum Design and Materials